uc-leidenbn/it3038c-scripts/Project2/README.md

-# Lab7 ReadME
+# Project 2

-AzureAD User Information
+FortiGate AutoBackup v2.1
 ======

 Before running this script, we must install the necessary module, which is called the "Azure Active Directory PowerShell for Graph module."